 All homeowner tax deferral: Only the amount of tax in excess of 110% of the prior year's taxes may be deferred.
-To qualify, you must have owned and occupied the home for at least 1
+To qualify, you must have owned and occupied the home for at least 1 year.
+Application must be made before the last date an installment payment of the real property taxes to be deferred is due.
+This is not a continual deferral, and each application must be made for each installment.

 Low-income homeowner tax deferral: Only the increase in your real property taxes may be deferred.
-To qualify, you must be a District resident living in your owner-occupied house or condominium and the total Federal adjusted gross income of everyone living in the property, excluding tenants, must be less than \$50,000 for the prior calendar year (e.g. eligibility for tax year 2016 based on 2014 income taxes).
+To qualify, you must be a District resident living in your owner-occupied house or condominium and the total Federal adjusted gross income of everyone living in the property, excluding tenants, must be less than \$50,000 for the prior calendar year (e.g. eligibility for tax year 2019 based on 2017 income taxes).